intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ### Budget

-The expenses discussed in this document are not new expenses.
+Most expenses discussed in this document are not new expenses.
 They have been and remain part of the IETF LLC budget.

 The RFC Series portion of the IETF LLC budget shall include funding